kaydenkehe/ritt-momney/README.md

 - Place cheff_autoencoder.pt and cheff_diff_uncond.pt from https://github.com/saiboxx/chexray-diffusion (LDM) into assets/models
 - Create a conda environment with `conda env create -n <name> -f environment.yml`
 - Clone the repo at https://github.com/saiboxx/chexray-diffusion, run `pip install -e ./` in its top-level directory to install the package used to interface with the LDM

+# Repo

+- `assets/` contains all static assets.
+Helper scripts, all saved images, models, etc.
+- `exploration/` contains exploratory, proof-of-concept, and tutorial notebooks. e.g., how to set up and use the LDM.
+- `work/` contains more formal work.
+Actual attempts to solve our research question.

 # Resources, Papers